oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 - Emailing the message
 - Set up the flow to run on schedule

-Before you start building the flow, you need to get the Todo application.
+Before building the flow, you need to get the Todo application.

 ## Getting the Todo application
 In this section, you will: